maxliesegang/karlsruhe-haushalt/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` and the app will automatically fetch the bundled `massnahmen.json` file.
+Visit `http://localhost:5173` and the app will automatically fetch the bundled JSON files from `public/massnahmen/`.

 ## Project Scripts